tldr-pages/tldr/pages/linux/mktemp.md

 > Create a temporary file or directory.
 > More information: <https://www.gnu.org/software/autogen/mktemp.html>.
+> Note that examples here all assume `$TMPDIR` is unset.

-- Create an empty temporary file and print the absolute path to it:
+- Create an empty temporary file in `/tmp/` and print its absolute path:

 `mktemp`

-- Create an empty temporary file with a given suffix and print the absolute path to file:

-`mktemp --suffix "{{.ext}}"`

-- Create a temporary directory and print the absolute path to it:
+- Create a temporary directory in `/tmp/` and print its absolute path:

 `mktemp --directory`

+- Create an empty temporary file at the specified path, with `X`s replaced with random alphanumeric characeters, and print its path:

+`mktemp "{{path/to/file-XXXXX-name}}"`